EPIC-Campus-LPS/polygondrawer-monkey-fans-1/README.md

 ### Building Basic Functionality
-1. Create a `Model` class to represent the model for this class.
+1. Create a `Model.Model` class to represent the model for this class.
 Rather than use an external database, you may choose to store your vertices(of type `Polygon`) in a data structure of your choice.
 It is also important that the order in which vertexes were added to the polygon is maintained.
 2. Create a `PolygonDrawer` class to extend JPanel
 3. Add getters for `PolygonDrawer`, and both JMenuItems
 4. Update the `Application` constructor to be a parameter of the model
 5. Update the `Application` so WindowBuilder doesn't complain
-6. Update the main to add the `Model` and `Application`
+6. Update the main to add the `Model.Model` and `Application`